djagerif/comfort2mqtt/DOCS.md

 ### Option: `Set Comfort II Ultra Time and Date` (Optional)

-Set Comfort II Ultra Time and Date when the Add-on logs in and every day at 00:00.
+Set Comfort II Ultra Time and Date when the Add-on logs in and automatically every day at midnight.
 The default value is `False`.

 ## Custom Zone Name File